martinez-zacharya/TRILL/docs/home.md

   trill example_7 1 fold trill/data/query.fasta
   ```
 ### 8. Docking
-  DiffDock: Currently, TRILL's implementation of DiffDock is only able to dock small molecules and proteins, but we are currently working on implementing DiffDock-PP for protein-protein docking.
+  Currently, TRILL's implementation of DiffDock is only able to dock small molecules.
 The output is ranked poses of the ligand.
+However, Smina can be used to dock both small molecules and proteins to receptors.
   ```
-  trill example_8 1 dock trill/data/4ih9.pdb trill/data/NAG_ideal.sdf
+  trill example_8 1 dock DiffDock trill/data/4ih9.pdb trill/data/NAG_ideal.sdf
   ```
 ### 9. Visualize your embeddings
   Create interactive visualizations for your output embeddings in 2D.
 You can specify the dimensionality reduction method with --method.